HIV/AIDS – Resource Summary for Connecticut Residents

 CONNECTICUT STATE AGENCIES OFFERING SERVICES FOR PEOPLE WITH AIDS:

-CONNECTICUT DEPARTMENT OF SOCIAL SERVICES Administers cash and medical benefits programs including CADAP, cash assistance programs, Medicaid, Medical Spend Down, SNAP (Food Stamps).
-Apply at DSS regional offices.
+CONNECTICUT DEPARTMENT OF SOCIAL SERVICES Administers cash and medical benefits programs including, cash assistance programs, Medicaid, Medical Spend Down, SNAP (Food Stamps).
+Apply online or at a DSS regional offices.

 AIDS/HIV RELATED SERVICES AND PROGRAMS IN CONNECTICUT